AryanN1/Rails/README.md

 # Rails
 I learned Ruby on Rails, Heroku and Wistia APIs from https://code4startup.com/projects/hero-learn-ruby-on-rails-and-wistia-apis-by-cloning-code4startup-version-newbies
-Beware that the bootstrap material Leo uses is outdated, this is from 2015, but he is updating his site for 2018 Easiest way to learn Ruby and Rails, Saved me hours or learning
+Beware that the bootstrap material Leo uses is outdated, this is from 2015, but he is updating his site for 2018.
+Easiest way to learn Ruby and Rails, Saved me hours of learning!

 What you will learn
 In this project, Leo will walk you through steps of how to create a very simple online education web application, a "newbies version" of Code4Startup.
 What you will learn: